MayKoder/Physics-2_Jake_Inferno_Pinball/README.md

 https://github.com/MayKoder

-We are students of video game development in CITM Terrassa and this is our physics first project.
+This game has been made by two second year students of the Design and Development of Videogames degree in CITM Terrassa (UPC) using C++ in Visual Studio and with Box2D for the physics.

 You can check our repository using this link: https://github.com/MayKoder/Fisica-2_Jake_Inferno_Pinball